SurendhiranRajendhran/SurendhiranRajendhran/README.md

 - 🔹 **Web & WordPress Developer** passionate about creating dynamic, responsive, and user-friendly websites.
 - 🔹 Successfully **completed two WordPress projects** for a startup, focusing on **custom themes, Elementor design, and WooCommerce integration**.
+- 🔹 **Developed [GrowthSpark](https://growthspark.tech/), a WordPress project** designed for marketing consultation, delivering a seamless user experience.
-- 🔹 Experienced in **developing web applications**, including:
+- 🔹 Experienced in **developing web applications**.
-  - 🌐 **E-commerce Website** – Built during my internship.
-  - 🛠 **Issues Rectification Platform** – A web-based issue tracking system.
-  - 🏨 **Online Hotel Management System** – A system to streamline hotel operations.
-  - 🔐 **Login & Registration Pages** – Designed secure authentication systems.
 - 🔹 Actively participate in **hackathons and tech events** to enhance my skills.

 ---